-Marketing authorisation indication Atezolizumab (Tecentriq, Roche) has a marketing authorisation for 'the treatment of adult patients with locally advanced or metastatic urothelial carcinoma after prior platinum-containing chemotherapy or who are considered cisplatin ineligible'.
+Marketing authorisation indication Atezolizumab (Tecentriq, Roche) has a marketing authorisation for 'the treatment of adult patients with locally advanced or metastatic urothelial carcinoma: after prior platinum-containing chemotherapy, or who are considered cisplatin ineligible and whose tumours have a PD-L1 expression of 5% or more'.
 Dosage in the marketing authorisation 1,200 mg by intravenous infusion every 3 weeks.
 Price A 1,200 mg vial costs £3,807.69 excluding VAT.
-The commercial arrangements included in the managed access agreement will be operationalised as a patient access scheme, agreed with the Department of Health.
-This scheme provides a simple discount to the list price of atezolizumab, with the discount applied at the point of purchase or invoice.
-The level of the discount is commercial in confidence.
-The Department of Health considered that this patient access scheme does not constitute an excessive administrative burden on the NHS.
+The company has a commercial arrangement .
+This makes atezolizumab available to the NHS with a discount.
+The size of the discount is commercial in confidence.
+It is the company's responsibility to let relevant NHS organisations know details of the discount.